rooftop-media/rooftop-media.org-tutorial/version2.0/tutorial.md

 }
 ```

-Then, we'll edit the `boot` function, to call `reroute_if_needed`, and remove the old reroute "if" statement:
+Then, we'll edit the `boot` function.
+We'll clean up the section that redirects the user to the home page under certain circumstances.
+We'll also redirect to the home page if on `/create-page` or `/all-pages` and not logged in, or on any route starting with `/edit/`.

 ```javascript
 ////  SECTION 3: Boot.